network-chadmin/network-chadmin.com/docs/welcome.md

 ## About Me

 > My name is Chad and I'm a Network Consulting Engineer at Deloitte.
-> Born and raised in the Twin Cities, I’ve been based in Scottsdale, AZ since late 2023.
+> Born and raised in the Twin Cities, I’ve been based in the Phoenix area since late 2023.
 > I have a CCNP: Enterprise with a concentration in Advanced Routing and Services (ENARSI).
 > When I'm not working or in my lab, you can find me hiking, traveling, or out by the pool.